tped/PiPower/README.md

 A Python & github Refresher project ... seems to work:  any/all suggestions appreciated

-Converted python2 script from booton of this page: https://harlemsquirrel.github.io/shell/2019/01/05/monitoring-raspberry-pi-power-and-thermal-issues.html Also migrated some of the bash script from: https://jamesachambers.com/measure-raspberry-pi-undervoltage-true-clock-speeds/
+Converted python2 script from bottom of this page: https://harlemsquirrel.github.io/shell/2019/01/05/monitoring-raspberry-pi-power-and-thermal-issues.html Also migrated some of the bash script from: https://jamesachambers.com/measure-raspberry-pi-undervoltage-true-clock-speeds/